 Iranian Friends: Since their arrival at the hotel in Witney, we have welcomed asylum seekers into our churches.
 Initial outreach was in the form of providing clothing and refreshment.
 Friendships were soon forged, and we shared a splendid Maundy Thursday supper hosted by our Iranian friends.
-There was an opportunity to experience an Iranian church could not hold the consecration ceremony of the fire for us due to legal restrictions, but the ceremony of setting a special table (Haftsin) together with a very luxurious dinner with Iranian food was arranged in the church.
+There was an opportunity to experience an Iranian New Year (Nowruz).
+Hêmin writes: We have a very ancient and beautiful festival that we celebrate every year on March 21.
+This celebration is made up of two main ceremonies, one is the consecration ceremony of the fire, which is accompanied by dancing and joy, and the church could not hold the consecration ceremony of the fire for us due to legal restrictions, but the ceremony of setting a special table (Haftsin) together with a very luxurious dinner with Iranian food arranged in the church.
 After the dinner, all the Iranians celebrated the New Year (Nowruz) with joy and happiness with the traditional dance of the Iranian nations inside the church.
 In general, it was a very beautiful and memorable night that we all remember fondly.
 In addition, the English guests also participated in this celebration, and they also had a good time.